CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 {{</expand>}}

-### Supported Features and Limitations
+### Supported Features

-In this release, the gNMI agent has these features and limitations:

-- The agent only supports *capability* and *subscribe* requests for WJH events.
+In this release, the gNMI agent supports *capability* and *stream subscribe* requests for WJH events.
-  - Only *stream* subscribe requests are supported. *Pull* and *once* requests are not supported.
-- gNMI GET and SET requests are **not** supported.

 ### Configure the gNMI Agent